agl-ic-eg/meta-agl-demo/meta-agl-demo.md

 The `meta-agl-demo` layer is the reference user interface layer for the DEMO platform of Automotive Grade Linux (AGL).
-The layer provides a reference platform and applications.
+The layer provides a demo applications and images.
-The BitBake target name for the DEMO platform is `agl-demo-platform`, which is the full DEMO platform image.

 ## Layer Dependencies